wytlines100/UnverifiedV2/README.md

 - Idle delay configuration: adjustable from 5 to 120 seconds, controlling how long you can be inactive before Anti-AFK auto-enables
 - Chat Filter: Blocks profanity/Spam from `game.chat`
 - Armor HUD - Shows Enchantments/Icons/Armor as a standalone draggable box.
 (Will only work ingame.
 Does not show on menu.)
+- Shine on Modules - Makes the modules shiny!

 ## Client Installation